-Disclosure requirements for companies that elect prospective adoption are more extensive that for retrospective adoption, because future periods would be on an inconsistent basis from historical periods.
+Disclosure requirements for companies that do not elect retrospective adoption are more extensive, because future periods would be on an inconsistent basis from historical periods.

 3. What issues should be considered as a company decides whether or not to apply the guidance retrospectively?